 In the summer of 2017, Melissa announced the transformation of dance in Knoxville, launching Fusion Dance Project.
 With a constant commitment to creativity and a large group of parent support, she is determined to bring dancers to the forefront of the new dance world.
 In addition, Melissa continues to open doors to her career in leading a new generation of choreographers to achieve fullness of creativity.
 Melissa is the proud mother of three boys who continue to keep her grounded in this complex world of dance!

-Emily Archer was born and raised in Knoxville, Tennessee and received her early training from Cindy Ferguson with The Dance Agency.
+Emmy Archer was born and raised in Knoxville, Tennessee and received her early training from Cindy Ferguson with The Dance Agency.
 Growing up, she had the full experience of working for Talent Trek Agency on various commercial, video, and print projects, Dollywood Entertainment, Gaylord Opryland, and performing in musicals for local and regional theaters.
 She spent her summers training and performing with the Oak Ridge Playhouse, Bijou Theater, and North Carolina School for the Arts.
-As a youth, Emily received numerous accolades and awards for outstanding achievements in music, acting, and dance.
+As a youth, Emmy received numerous accolades and awards for outstanding achievements in music, acting, and dance.

-Emily brings to Fusion Dance Project a record of exceptional instruction, award-winning choreography, and leadership with over ten years of studio instruction, experience dancing professionally, and has studied dance since the age of three.
-Emily holds a B.A. in Theatre and Dance from Belmont University in Nashville, Tennessee and performed with Epiphany Dance Company, a professional modern dance company.
+Emmy brings to Fusion Dance Project a record of exceptional instruction, award-winning choreography, and leadership with over ten years of studio instruction, experience dancing professionally, and has studied dance since the age of three.
+Emmy holds a B.A. in Theatre and Dance from Belmont University in Nashville, Tennessee and performed with Epiphany Dance Company, a professional modern dance company.
 In college, she performed in over eight musicals and assisted in the choreography.